How to give gifts that wow: the ultimate guide

 Our 2024 gift-giving survey found that 82% of people believe thoughtfulness is the most important part of receiving a gift*, ahead of effort, uniqueness, practicality and cost.

-But what exactly do we mean by a thoughtful gift?
-It’s often considered a narrow niche of nostalgic, sentimental gifts, but this limits your options massively.
+The word 'thoughtful' is thrown around a lot in gift-giving, but what counts as a thoughtful gift?
+It’s often considered a narrow niche of nostalgic, sentimental things, but this limits your options.
 Anything can be a thoughtful gift: it simply has to match the person that you’re buying for.

-This (probably) isn’t saying anything you don’t already know.
-But it’s easy said - the realities of matching a gift to a specific person, especially someone who’s difficult to buy for, requires a bit of thought.
-So, we’ve put together some practical tips to find a gift that shows you care.
+This sounds simple, but it often isn't!
+The realities of matching a gift to a specific person, especially someone who’s difficult to buy for, is much harder.
+So, we’ve put together some practical tips to find a gift that shows you care...

 How to find a thoughtful gift